danieljmg/SPLs-BitBlasting-URS/README.md

       6. pURS = Average of Column 6 rows.
       7. pTest = [MWU-T](https://www.socscistatistics.com/tests/mannwhitney/default2.aspx)(Column 2, Column 6) with significance level 0.05 and *one-tailed* *hypothesis*.
       8. rBetter = Average of Column 5 rows.

 2. **Colossal models** (e.g., axtls_2_1_4, fiasco_17_10, uClibc-ng_1_0_29):

    1. For this step, Intel VT-x BIOS option does not work yet (Virtualbox is in process of allowing nested x86_64 VMs).
 However, AMD-V is supported.
 To sum-up, **with an AMD CPU you are good to go**.

+      ​	INFO: The KConfig VM and the installation steps can be found at [KConfigVM](https://github.com/paulgazz/kconfig_case_studies).

    2. Open a *LXTerminal* and:

       1. Go to */home/caosd/kconfig_case_estudies*.
-      2. Execute *vagrant up*
+      2. Execute *vagrant up*  .

    3. We need to launch *PyCharm* found in the *Desktop*.

    4. Open *HCS_Optimizer/search.py* in the *PyCharm splc19 project*.
 Main code caveats are *modelname = "SPLNAME"*, *numsamples = NUMBEROFSAMPLES* and *repetitions = NUMBEROFREPETEATEDTESTS* (which in our evaluation are *20* and *25* respectively.
 The inputs are the *model.dimacs* and the *model.const* that contains certain constraints to prevent the VM to crash due to insufficient memory and/or CPU.
 We recall that the models are located at */home/caosd/featuremodels/sat/DIMACS/* and the constraint at */home/caosd/featuremodels/KConfig_models_performance/not_ranked/* . **NOTE**: *const* variable must be uncommented.

    5. Line *eval=...* inside *non colossal sampling* comments must be commented.
 Additionally, line *eval=...* inside *colossal sampling* comments must be uncommented.

    6. The portion of the code between *START non colossal sampling* and *END non colossal sampling* must be commented.
 Additionally, the portion of the code between *START colossal sampling* and *END colossal sampling* must be uncommented.

    7. Run it with *RightClick->Run*.

    8. In this case:

       1. pURS = Average of Column 1 rows.
       2. pTests = [MWU-T](https://www.socscistatistics.com/tests/mannwhitney/default2.aspx)(Column SRS, Column URS) with significance level 0.05 and *one-tailed* *hypothesis*.